 On average, 1-10% of COVID-19 cases are seen in children.

-However, in the above mentioned study across the US, there was an increase of 16% from August 20 to September 3, 2020.
-Furthermore, those hospitalized are high risks with co-morbidities, and these kids are more vulnerable because of obesity, chronic lung diseases and prematurity.
+However, in the above-mentioned study across the US, there was an increase of 16% from August 20 to September 3, 2020.
+Furthermore, those hospitalized are at high risk with co-morbidities, and these kids are more vulnerable because of obesity, chronic lung diseases, and prematurity.
 Kids under 2, as well as Black and Latino children, were also found to be more likely to be treated in the hospital.

 Thus, you as special needs parents really have to be extra careful for your kids especially if they have co-morbidities, which could be more common than in regular kids.